 Are the methods used by the EMIT team peer reviewed?

-Key advances and validation with NASA imaging spectroscopy (select journal reference):
+References for key advances and validation with NASA imaging spectroscopy:

 Roberts, D.A., Bradley, E.S., Cheung, R., Leifer, I., Dennison, P.E. and Margolis, J.S., 2010.
 Mapping methane emissions from a marine geological seep source using imaging spectrometry.
 Remote Sensing of Environment, 114(3), pp.592-606.